 Top Stories are now a crucial part of the organic search results in Google’s mobile SERP.

 As of now, the mobile Top Stories section of the SERP contains AMP results that have been identified to provide a good page experience.
 This is the section used by Google to display the top and best stories related to a particular search keyword or query.
 The aim, of course, is to provide the user with the best results on the top position itself.
 So, naturally, page experience is a crucial aspect of mobile Top Stories.

-With the new Page Experience Ranking update, Google will remove the AMP requirement from eligibility criteria for Top Stories.
+With the new Page Experience Ranking update, Google will remove the AMP requirement from the eligibility criteria for Top Stories.
 Instead, it will start prioritizing page experience as an important ranking factor for Top Stories.
 In other words, any page could be featured in Top Stories as long as it provides a great page experience to the users.

-This presents a wonderful opportunity for website owners who were as of yet unable to get their pages listed in Top Stories because of the lack of an AMP version.
+This presents a wonderful opportunity for website owners who were unable to get their pages listed in Top Stories because of the lack of an AMP version.
 They can start improving their pages for page experience and user experience in order to eventually get into the Top Stories section of Google.

 It’s no news that page experience might just be the key to improving user engagement on the web.
-By using these new page experience signals along with Core Web Vitals, Google aims to make the web better, more useful for everyone.
+By using these new page experience signals along with Core Web Vitals, Google aims to make the web better, and more useful for everyone.

-As a website owner, webmaster or digital marketer, it’s now your responsibility to try and implement these new page experience signals to your website pages to the best extent possible in order to continue delivering great user experiences.
+As a website owner, webmaster, or digital marketer, it’s now your responsibility to try and implement these new page experience signals to your website pages to the best extent possible in order to continue delivering great user experiences.